Mindful-AI-Assistants/lacan-psychoanalysis-math-graphs/README.md

 <br>

-- The points where the vector of desire and the signifying chain cross represent moments of **Freudian double inscription**, where conscious and unconscious meanings coincide and constrain each other, reflecting the structure of psychoanalytic experience.
+- [The points where the vector of desire and the signifying chain cross](), represent moments of **Freudian double inscription**, where conscious and unconscious meanings coincide and constrain each other, reflecting the structure of psychoanalytic experience.

 <br>